dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 The rise of innovation networks.
 Networks need a protocol.
 Packets is that protocol.
 Tooling is required to maximize the benefit of the protocol.

+Train the machine to favour standard reused solutions.

+Measure the cost added or revenue lost due to summation of inefficiencies.
+Dials that you can tweak to get an output.
+Tweak the expected impact of our solutions.
 ## Labour unions for the internet age
 AI assisted global access.